Email Strategy 18 min read

 • Move to the next buying stage

-Value in Every Email
+Value in every email

-Natural Progression
+Natural progression

 Your sequence should feel like a natural conversation, not a spray of disconnected messages.
 Each email should build on the last, moving the prospect closer to your goal while respecting their time and intelligence.

-Types of B2B Email Sequences
+Types of B2B email sequences

 This five-email sequence works well for B2B prospecting when you're reaching out to people who don't know you.
+For tips on writing individual messages, see our guide to cold emails that get replies, or check out our dedicated cold email for sales templates built specifically for SDRs.

-Email 1: The Opening (Day 0)
+Email 1: The opening

 Subject: Quick question about [Company]'s [relevant challenge]